-Winning at the Baccarat Tables: Tales of a Game on the Its Way Up
+Winning at the Baccarat Tables: Tales of a Game on Its Way Up

 Baccarat is widely perceived as a high-rollers game.
-To win, you need a decent bankroll; it’s the casino game of billionaires.
+To win, you need a decent bankroll; it’s the casino game of all casinos games of billionaires.
 Given these vast sums, you won’t be surprised to learn that there have been some BIG jackpots…and they’re only getting bigger.
 In fact, in 2015, we witnessed the largest prize tournament so far (more on that below).

 Today, we’re going to meet some of the biggest baccarat winners to date.
 These jackpots aren’t as special as the poker jackpots, but they’re fast approaching those humungous jackpots.
 As the game becomes ever more popular, you can expect them to get ever bigger.